 Performance shown is that of the Kinetics Internet Fund (No-Load Class).
-The Gross expense ratios listed are as of 12/31/2022 as reported in the 4/30/2023 prospectus.
-The Fund's adviser voluntarily agreed to waive management fees and reimburse fund expenses so that net annual fund operating expenses do not exceed certain levels, not including acquired fund fees and expenses (AFFE), through April 30, 2023 and may be discontinued at any time by the Fund's adviser after April 30, 2023.
-The assets in the Fund as of December 31, 2023 were approximately \$190.1 million.
+The Gross expense ratios listed are as of 12/31/2023 as reported in the 4/30/2024 prospectus.
+The Fund's adviser voluntarily agreed to waive management fees and reimburse fund expenses so that net annual fund operating expenses do not exceed certain levels, not including acquired fund fees and expenses (AFFE), through April 30, 2025 and may be discontinued at any time by the Fund's adviser after April 30, 2025.
+The assets in the Fund as of December 31, 2024 were approximately \$331.2 million.
 The inception date is October 21, 1996.
 Performance includes the reinvestment of dividends.
 Performance does not include a sales charge.
 You will be charged a redemption fee equal to 2.00% of the net amount of the redemption if you redeem or exchange your shares 30 days or less after you purchase them.
 Rolling 5-Year Performance and Volatility statistics begin with first complete month of performance.
-The Growth of \$10,000 chart illustrates the performance and youtherical \$10,000 investment made in No Load Class shares commencement of operations (10/21/96).
+The Growth of \$10,000 chart illustrates the performance of a hypothetical \$10,000 investment made in No Load Class shares commencement of operations (10/21/96).
 It assumes reinvestment of capital gains and dividends.
 This chart is not intended to imply any future performance.